Happy birthday: Queen Elizabeth II turns 93 on Easter Sunday

 The queen is marking Easter by attending a service with other senior royals at St. George’s Chapel on the grounds of Windsor Castle, west of London.

+She was joined by Prince William and his wife Kate, the Duchess of Cambridge, and Prince Harry, whose wife Meghan, the Duchess of Sussex, is expecting their first child in the coming weeks and did not attend.

+Harry and Meghan did post a birthday greeting for the queen on their Instagram page: “Happy Birthday Your Majesty, Ma’am, Granny.
+Wishing you the most wonderful day!
+Harry & Meghan.”

-Her birthday is marked this year by an unusual sunny spell that has sent flowers blooming on the extensive castle grounds.
+The queen’s birthday is marked this year by an unusual sunny spell that has sent flowers blooming on the extensive castle grounds.

 Sunday is the first of two birthday celebrations each year for the queen.
 She marks her official birthday in June with the Trooping the Color parade.